redhat-openstack/nfv-tempest-plugin/docs/tests.md

   Test explanation:
   The MTU test boots an instance with given args from external_config_file, connect to the instance using ssh, and ping with given MTU to GW.
   **Note 1** - This tests depend on MTU configured at running environment.
-  **Note 2** - Predefined flavor should be exists.
-Refer to the sample file.

   ```
   Test config: